veracruz-project/RealmOS-documentation/README.md

 Hello World!
 [0][INFO] Shutting down system
 ```
-RustyHermit can either use Qemu to run (in this case we need rusty-loader) or they have their own minimal hypervisor called uhyve, but there is only x86 support for uhyve ( and it doesn't work ..)
+RustyHermit can either use Qemu to run (in this case we need rusty-loader) or they have their own minimal hypervisor called `uhyve`, but there is only x86 support for `uhyve` ( and it doesn't work ..)

 RustyHermit supports [virtio-net](https://www.redhat.com/en/blog/introduction-virtio-networking-and-vhost-net) atm: